FIWARE-TMForum/Business-API-Ecosystem/doc/user-programmer-guide.rst

 .. image:: /images/user/profile1.png
    :align: center

-In the displayed view, it can be seen that some information related to account is already included (*Username*, *Email*, *Access token*).
+In the displayed view, it can be seen that some information related to the account is already included (*Username*, *Email*, *Access token*).
 This information is the one provided by the IdM after the login process.

 To create the profile, fill in the required information and click on *Update*